occrg/chord-sheet-creator/README.md

 ## To Do
 This is a list of things to do for the project, not including implementing the "future functionality" above.
+1. Create an input component that does validation, automatically shows errors and puts required *.
+1. There should be validation ensuring that the chord sheet template has what's needed.
 1. Move storage into Pinia with proper data structures.
+This should include splitting inserting individual sections and lines into data structure.
 1. Ensure long lines work well.
 1. Do validation on inputs.